Mid-Voyage Land Adventure: River Kwai & World War II Memorials

 After lunch, drive to Muang Sing Historical Park and visit some of the major monuments within the ancient walled city of Muang Sing dating from the 13th and 14th centuries.
 The architectural style of the temple ruins indicates the relationship between Muang Sing and the ancient Khmer Kingdom.
 Covered for centuries by dense vegetation, the park was officially opened in 1987 as a cultural heritage site.
 Its large expanse allows driving between various monuments.

 Upon disembarkation at the Tha Kilen train station, your vehicle awaits to return you to the Dheva Mantra Resort.
 A set-menu Thai dinner will be served at either the open-air Rice Barge or the hotel's air-conditioned restaurant, subject to weather conditions.
+A chance to experience Thai massage, Le Dheva Spa at the hotel offers you a choice of 60-minute Thai Traditional Massage or Foot Reflexology Massage.

 Overnight accommodation is at the Dheva Mantra Resort & Spa - Kanchanaburi.